-Figure 83.
+Figure 82.
 The page for creating a new PPPoE IPv6 connection.
 The PPP section.

 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
-Click the Show icon (to display the entered password.
-Service name The name of the PPPoE authentication server. МТИ The maximum size of units transmitted by the interface.
+Click the Show icon ( to display the entered password.
+Service name The name of the PPPoE authentication server. мти The maximum size of units transmitted by the interface.

 Parameter Description Encryption protocol No encryption: MPPE encryption is not applied.
-MPPE 40 128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
+MPPE 40/128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
 MPPE 40 bit: MPPE encryption with a 40-bit key is applied.
 MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
-MPPE encryption can be applied only if the MS-CHAP, MS-CHAPv2, or AUTO value is selected from the Authentication protocol drop-down list.
+MPPE encryption can be applied only if the MS-CHAP or MS-CHAPV2 value is selected from the Authentication protocol drop-down list.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.
 Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 If the switch is moved to the right, the LCP interval and LCP fails fields are available.
 Specify the required values.
+Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
+In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
+Extra options Advanced options of the pppd daemon which need to be specified for this connection.
+Optional .
 Static IP address Fill in the field if you want to use a static IP address to access the Internet.
 PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.

-Figure 84.
+Figure 83.
 The page for creating a new PPPoE Dual Stack connection.
 The IPv4 section.

 Parameter Description IPv4 (for the PPPoE Dual Stack type) Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of DNS server addresses.
 Upon that the Primary DNS and Secondary DNS fields are not available for editing.
-Primary DNS / Secondary DNS Enter addresses of the primary and secondary DNS servers in the relevant fields.
+Primary DNS/ Secondary DNS Enter addresses of the primary and secondary DNS servers in the relevant fields.

-Figure 85.
+Figure 84.
 The page for creating a new PPPoE Pv6 connection.
 The IPv6 section.

-Parameter Description

-IPv6

-Get IPv6 Select a method for IPv6 address assignment from the drop-down list or leave the Automatically value.
+Parameter Description IPv6 Get IPv6 Select a method for IPv6 address assignment from the drop-down list or leave the Automatically value.
+Enable prefix delegation Move the switch to the right if it is necessary that the router requests a prefix to configure IPv6 addresses for the local network from a delegating router.

-Parameter Description Enable prefix delegation From the drop-down list, select the mode of a prefix request from a delegating DHCPv6 server to configure a range of IPv6 addresses for the local network.
-None: The mode without prefix request.
-Auto: The mode with the ability to request a prefix.
-When this value is selected, the router requests a prefix from a DHCPv6 server.
-Upon that obtaining a prefix is not mandatory to establish the connection.
-Force: The mode with forced prefix request.
-When this value is selected, the router requests a prefix from a DHCPv6 server.
-Upon that obtaining a prefix is mandatory to establish the connection.
-Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of IPv6 DNS server addresses.
+Parameter Description Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of IPv6 DNS server addresses.
 Upon that the Primary IPv6 DNS server and Secondary IPv6 DNS server fields are not available for editing.
-Primary IPv6 DNS server / Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.
+Primary IPv6 DNS server/Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.